Guest Post by Andrew Odom of Tiny r(E)volution

 We had no desire to get to know Fannie or Freddie and we knew that we wanted to further develop our micro-homestead, our self-sustaining lifestyle, and our desire to have a home that grew with us rather than us having to figure out how to fill it up.

 So for the last three years or so (even before our tiny house dream) my wife, Crystal, and I have worked hard at simplifying our lives.

 We have minimized the number of clothes we own, the amount of books/CDs/DVDs we own, the types of food we eat, our dependency on cars and travel in general, the number of square feet we need to exist indoors, and our overall debt!

 In regards to our tiny house trailer, we are about 15% into it.
-We have secured our trailer (30′ long former travel trailer), sandblasted the entire thing, painted it, replaced the tires, replaces the leaf springs, etc (see photos below).
+We have secured our trailer (30′ long former travel trailer), sandblasted the entire thing, painted it, replaced the tires, replaced the leaf springs, etc. (see photos below).

 All Photos Courtesy of Andrew and Crystal Odom of Tiny r(E)volution

 We have also fleshed out our blueprint (using Google SketchUp) coming in at 264 square feet including a queen size sleeping loft, a washer/dryer combo, a tub, and even a bunk bed/play system for our daughter.
 Oh, did I forget to mention that?